victorx64/devrating/README.md

   <img src="https://www.yegor256.com/images/award/2020/winner-victorx64.png" height="75" alt='winner'/>
 </a>

-**Dev Rating** is a command-line tool that suggests the optimal Pull Request size for each contributor so that the PRs will have the same expected durability of the lines of code.
+**Dev Rating** is a command-line tool that suggests the optimal Pull Request size for each contributor so that PRs have the same expected reliability of lines of code.

-It counts deleted lines of code in the PRs and builds a rating of contributors based on the code stability.
-Low-ranked members are encouraged to post more code in PRs because their code statistically lives shorter.
+It counts the deleted lines of code in the PR and builds a contributor rating based on code stability.
+Low-rated members are encouraged to post more code in PR because their code statistically lives less.
+Having PRs with the same stability makes it easy to calculate the amount of work done.

-Having PRs with the same stability makes it easy to calculate how much work has been done.
+In the case of rebased PRs, it treats each commit as a separate PR.

 # Usage with .NET